-Curriculum Organisers Experiences and Outcomes for planning learning, teaching and assessment Benchmarks to support practitioners' professional judgement of achievement of a level Listening and Talking Enjoyment and choice - within a motivating and challenging environment developing an awareness of the relevance of texts in my life I regularly select and listen to or watch texts which I enjoy and find interesting, and I can explain why I prefer certain sources.
+Curriculum Organisers Experiences and Outcomes for planning learning, teaching and assessment Benchmarks to support practitioners' professional judgement of achievement of a level Talking Enjoyment and choice - within a motivating and challenging environment developing an awareness of the relevance of texts in my life I regularly select and listen to or watch texts which I enjoy and find interesting, and I can explain why I prefer certain sources.
 I regularly select subject, purpose, format and resources to create texts of my choice.
-LIT 1-01a / LIT 2-01a Selects and participates actively in songs, rhymes and stories which supports the learning of Gaelic language in a wider range of contexts.
+LIT 1-01a / LIT 2-01a Participates Selects and participates actively in songs, rhymes and stories which supports the learning of Gaelic language in a wider range of contexts.
 Answers questions on a variety of texts to demonstrate understanding and preference.
-Gives a reason for preferring particular texts, including those watched or listened to.
-Tools for listening and talking - to help me when interacting or presenting within and beyond my place of learning As I listen and take part in conversations, I can use new words and phrases to help me to communicate.
+Provides a personal response to a variety of Gives a reason for preferring particular texts, including those chosen, watched or listened to.
+Gives simple justifications of preferences on texts created, watched or listened to.
+Listening and Ta Tools for listening and talking - to help me when interacting or presenting within and beyond my place of learning As I listen and take part in conversations, I can use new words and phrases to help me to communicate.
 GAI 1-02a When I engage with others, I know when and how to listen, when to talk, how much to say, when to ask questions and how to respond with respect.
 LIT 1-02a I am exploring how pace, gesture, expression, emphasis and choice of words are used to engage others, and I can use what I learn.
 GAI 1-03a Incorporates new Gaelic words and phrases into language appropriate for the audience with accuracy of pronunciation.
 Shares appropriate ideas, opinions, information and experiences at an appropriate pace with clarity of expression and appropriate tone of voice.
 Takes turns to speak, contributes at the appropriate time when engaging with others and is increasingly aware of the different roles within a group and is willing to take on these different roles.
 Listens and responds appropriately to the views of others for example, by nodding or agreeing, asking and answering questions in a respectful way.
 Applies a few techniques (verbal and non-verbal) when engaging with others for example, vocabulary, eye contact, facial expressions and/or body language.
+Chooses, with accuracy, words and phrases appropriate to the context when engaging with others.